ayasa520/redroid-script/README.md

 # Remote-Android Script

-This script adds Gapps, Magisk and libndk to redroid **without recompiling the entire image** If you have problems with this script, you should **create an issue**.
+This script adds Gapps, Magisk and libndk to redroid **without recompiling the entire image** If redroid-script doesn't work, please create an issue

+## Dependencies
+- lzip

 ## Specify an Android version